 Although protons are present in exceedingly low concentrations in most extracellular fluids, they nevertheless have a major impact on the function of most proteins.
-Localized changes in pH occur under physiological (e.g. neurotransmitter release in synapses) or pathological (e.g. inflammation, ischemia) situations.
-We study the function of acid-sensing ion channels (ASICs) a novel family of ion channels that are activated by protons.
-ASICs are expressed in the central nervous system and in sensory neurons.
-ASICs respond with a rapidly activating and subsequently desensitizing (inactivating) current to extracellular acidification.
-There is evidence for roles of ASICs of the central nervous system in memory functions, fear conditioning and cell death during ischemic conditions.
+Localized changes in pH occur in physiological situations (e.g. neurotransmitter release in synapses) or under pathological conditions (e.g. inflammation, ischemia).
+We are interested in pH sensing in general, and particularly in one class of pH sensors, the acid-sensing ion channels (ASICs).
+ASICs are expressed in the central and the peripheral nervous system.
+They respond with a rapidly activating and subsequently desensitizing (inactivating) current to extracellular acidification.
+Due to this property they modulate neuronal signaling when the extracellular pH changes.
+There is evidence for roles of ASICs of the central nervous system in memory functions, fear conditioning, pain sensation and cell death during ischemic conditions.
 ASICs in the peripheral nervous system have been shown to be involved in pain sensation.

-The figure shows on the left schematically the presence of ASICs and voltage-gated Na (Nav) and K (Kv) channels in a neuron.
+Action potential induction by ASICs.
+The figure shows on the left schematically the presence of ASICs and voltage-gated Na+ (Nav) and K+ (Kv) channels in a neuron.
 The activation of ASICs by lowering of the extracellular pH induces a depolarization as shown in the experimental trace on the right, activating the voltage-gated channels and thereby leading to a burst of action potentials.

 Timely order of conformational changes involved by acidification.
 The figure illustrates the timely order of movements occurring upon channel activation by acidification in ASIC1a.
 Residues shown in one of the three subunits are colored according to the order in which the movements take place, based on voltage-clamp fluorometry measurements.